Jorg8383/LeetFleet/lf_services/README.md

 To create required docker network: docker network create leetfleet_net To run the whole shooting match: docker compose up

+### Compose Start:
+By far the easiest method. 'docker compose up' will start an entire configured akka cluster.
 ### Individual Start:
 1) Dummy Cloud Storage
    There are lots of arguments for REDIS.
 Easiest approach is to run: